nishanshr8/n9-reviews/README.md

 # n9-reviews
-A test plugin for reviews
+A test plugin for reviews.

+# Under Construction
+- This plugin is intended to pull google reviews and facebook reviews and save it as custom post type.